Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnit HigHEN
+IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh HEN
 IF THEN
 IF THEN
 IF THEN

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTAxNTQ1MzVdfQ==
+eyJoaXN0b3J5IjpbMTU1NzAxMjE1M119
 -->